-Our collaboration in the Claremont University Consortium creates the rich and stimulating academic environment that is The Claremont Colleges.
+Our collaboration in The Claremont Colleges creates the rich and stimulating academic environment that is The Claremont Colleges.
 Thank you for sharing your resources with our CGU students.

 The information, instructions, and links on this website have been provided to serve as a quick reference for you to CGU policies and procedures.
 Relevant dates are provided in the right sidebar.
 Changes are incorporated into this text as they occur.